 Hiking can be a blister-sensitive sport.
 Let’s talk about the ways to prevent them and if you do end up with one, how you can get relief ?
 It would be discouraging if your trip or worse yet, your interest in hiking was altered with negative influence over something that could have been prevented.

-Trekking Bags – Hikers Break In New Hiking Boots/Shoes
+Trekking Bag – Hikers Break In New Hiking Boots/Shoes First

 That is just good solid advice in all aspects of life, but it’s particularly true in hiking.
-The last thing you want is for your trek to be hindered by foot pain when you need your feet to be your transportation throughout your trip.
-We would love to hear any tips or solutions our fellow hikers make have for treating or preventing blisters while hiking.
+The last thing you want is for your trek to be hindered by foot pain.
+You need your feet to be your transportation throughout your trip.
+We would love to hear any tips or solutions our fellow hikers may have for treating or preventing blisters while hiking.
+Please share your comments with fellow hikers below.
 I think we can all agree that happy feet mean happy trails.